High Hazard Cross Connections in Minnesota

 These organizations are available to provide the following resources:

-- Provide information to elected officials and CPWSs regarding the threats and liabilities (public health and economic) associated with drinking water contamination due to inadequately protected high-hazard cross connections, i.e. fact sheets, website resources, workshops [LMC, AWWA, MRWA, MDH, DLI, and local plumbing code authority];
+- Provide information for elected officials regarding the threats and liabilities (public health and economic) associated with drinking water contamination due to inadequately protected high-hazard cross-connections, i.e. fact sheets, website resources, workshops [LMC, AWWA, MRWA, MDH, DLI, and local plumbing code authority];

-- Require local plumbing code authorities to forward received copies of all RPZ backflow preventer installation and maintenance records to the PWS [local plumbing code authority and DLI];
+- Require local plumbing code authorities to forward received copies of all RPZ backflow preventer installation and maintenance records to the PWS [local plumbing code authority and/or DLI];

 - ordinance language for enforcement and adopting any necessary fines [MRWA and LMC];